 What is Ashtanga Yoga?

 Ashtanga Yoga is a form of classical yoga passed to Sri K Pattabhi Jois from Sri T. Krishnamacharya who also taught BKS Iyengar (Iyengar Yoga), TKV Desikachar (Viniyoga), and Indra Devi, all of whom endeavored to disseminate these teachings in the West.
 The Ashtanga practice is a vinyasa practice.
-What makes this practice unique is that it weaves together three points of awareness/internalization (known as Tristhana in Sanskrit) — Breath, body and gaze, and as such weaves together 4 of the 8 limbs of the classical yoga system–pranayama, asana, pratyahara, and dharana, ultimately creating the possibility of samadhi.
-This is distinct from other systems of yoga which separate these various practices from one another in various ways.
-For more information on classical yoga (ashta-anga and Patanjali’s kriya yoga) please refer to The Yoga-Sutra of Patanjali, trans. with commentary, Georg Feuerstein.
+This unique practice weaves together three points of awareness/internalization (known as Tristhana in Sanskrit) — breath, body and gaze.

 Ashtanga Vinyasa yoga consists of three main sequences of asana (postures).
 Primary series is the beginners’ series and is know as yoga-chikitsa, or yoga-therapy, and it’s aim is in aligning the physical body and purifying the internal organs.